 Knee pain is a common occurrence and there are different types of it as well.
-One of them is Patello-femoral Syndrome or Chondromalacia Patellae which is described above (also known as Runner's Knee).
-Sinding-Larson-Johansson Disorder, Patella Tendinitis and Bursitis are the less common ones.
+One of them is Patello-femoral Syndrome or Chondromalacia Patellae (also known as Runner's Knee).
+Sinding-Larsen-Johansson Disorder, Patella Tendinitis and Bursitis are the less common ones.
 Osgood-Schlatter Disease is another form of knee pain that occurs only in children and adolescents.

 What Are The Symptoms Of Patello-Femoral Syndrome?

 Patello-femoral Syndrome is a chronic knee pain and is among the most common ones known to us.
 It is characterized by a sharp ache between the knee cap (patella) and the thigh bone or femur lying underneath.
 Patients suffering from it experience pain and tenderness on the front or the face of their knee, giving it the name of Anterior Knee Pain.
 Patello-femoral pain gets worse when you sit for long hours in a single position or stand up from a chair or get out of your car, or when you climb stairs.
 Many people often complain of experiencing a grinding or crunching feeling in their knee joint.